-Peacock Pavilions is a boutique hotel in Marrakech created by Maryam Montague and her architect husband, Chris.
-It’s an amazing handmade getaway, from the cement pavers in the gardens to the decorative painting that adorns many of the walls.
+Peacock Pavilions is a boutique hotel in Marrakesh, Morocco created by Maryam Montague and her architect husband, Chris.
+It’s an amazing getaway complete with many attractive features from cement pavers in the gardens to the decorative painting that adorns many of the walls.

 The ensuite bathroom is a monochromatic affair in sunny yellow.
-Soft to the touch Moroccan cement tiles cover the floor and shower wall.
+Elegant Popham House Design Moroccan cement tiles cover the floor and shower wall.
 The pattern was made into a stencil and sandblasted onto the glass shower partition.
 The custom sink console is accented with a modern floral pattern tile counter.
-Its petal shaped sink is fitted with a graceful stem shaped faucet.
-Even the Normann Copenhagen pendant lamp is flower-like in appearance.
-Montague’s book, Marrakesh By Design is a feast for the eyes, full of ideas and inspiration to help bring Moraccan design into your home.
+Whittington Collection’s Blooming Flower vessel sink ($135 at Signature Hardware) has a petal shaped and fitted with a faucet that has a graceful stem shape.
+Even the Normann Copenhagen pendant Light Norm 06 Small 17″ ($76 at Amazon) is flower-like in appearance, so the fragrant theme is clear.

 (Sources: My Marrakesh, Peacock Pavilions, Modello Designs, Decor8)

 Copy and paste link to quick-share this post: http://bit.ly/11A7YPi